tvheadend/tvheadend-documentation/docs/configure_tvheadend.md

 Make sure to use Mozilla Firefox browsers.
 Some problems exist if you run version 4.2.3-87 when doing this using Google Chrome.
 It only allows to map 200 channels / time, and not do a map all.

-You can do this in two places:
+You can do the mapping in two places:

 **Tvheadend web interface: _Configuration -> DVB Inputs -> Services_**